cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 <img src="plots/part1_signal_model_v1.png" width="700"/>
 </details>

 Let's now save the model inside a `RooWorkspace`.
 Combine will load this model when performing the fits.
 Crucially, we need to freeze the fit parameters of the signal model, otherwise they will be freely floating in the final results extraction.

+* This choice of setting the shape parameters to constant means we believe our MC will perfectly model the Higgs boson events in data.
+Is this the case?
+How could we account for the MC mis-modelling in the fit?
+(See part 3).

 ```python
 MH.setVal(125)
 dMH.setConstant(True)